 The subsidy intensity in terms of grant or grant equivalence shall not exceed 50% of the eligible costs.
-In the particular case of subsidy for innovation advisory and support services the subsidy intensity can be increased up to 100% of the eligible costs provided that the total amount of subsidy for innovation advisory and support services does not exceed £200 000 per undertaking within any three-year period.
-Note that despite the similarity between this and the former EU De Minimis subsidy, the three year period is "any 3 year period" which is not further defined and must therefore be simply 3 X 365 days, and not the fiscal years that are used for EU De Minimis subsidy.
+In the particular case of subsidy for innovation advisory and support services the subsidy intensity can be increased up to 100% of the eligible costs provided that the total amount of subsidy for innovation advisory and support services does not exceed £200,000 per enterprise within the current fiscal year and the two preceding fiscal years.
+Note that despite the similarity between this and Minimal Financial Assistance (MFA), this type of subsidy does not count towards the MFA allowance of £315,000.